Possibility of hypothetical stable micro black hole production at future 100 TeV collider: Production of gravitationally bound black holes

 $R$ is the Schwarzshild radius.
-The parton distribution functions should be taken at the scale $Q \sim 1/R$, as it is discussed in \cite{Giddings:2001bu}.
-The number of the black holes produced at the future 100\thinspace Tev collider (center of mass energy $\sqrt{s} = 100~$TeV,~ PDF scale $Q \sim 10\thinspace$TeV, integrated luminosity $L \sim 10^4~$fb$^{-1}$) is plotted as a function of $M_6$ in Fig. \ref{2f}.
+We allow black hole production only for the partonic collisions with the impact parameter $b < 0.5 R$, following the work \cite{Giddings:2007nr}.
+The parton distribution functions should be taken at the scale $Q \sim 1/R$, as discussed in \cite{Giddings:2001bu}.
+The number of the black holes produced at the future collider (integrated luminosity $L \sim 10^4~$fb$^{-1}$, center of mass energy $\sqrt{s} = 100~$TeV,~ PDF scale $Q \sim 10\thinspace$TeV) is plotted as a function of $M_6$ in Fig. \ref{2f}.

-BHs on average will be produced with velocities much larger than escape velocity, thus only a tiny fraction of them will be trapped inside the Earth.
-In order to calculate this fraction we need the distribution of not only the longitudinal momenta of partons, given by the standard parton distribution functions, but also of the transverse momenta, that is why we use the transverse momentum dependent parton distribution functions (TMDPDF) $g_i(x,k)$ from the library tmdlib-1.0.7 \cite{Hautmann:2014kza}.
-According to the TMD factorization \cite{Rogers:2015sqa}, the cross section of the BH production (mass larger than $M$, longitudinal momentum less than $p$ and transverse momentum less than $k$) is given by:
+Black holes on average will be produced with velocities much larger than the escape velocity, thus only a tiny fraction of them will be trapped inside the Earth.
+In order to calculate this fraction we need the distribution of not only the longitudinal momenta of partons, given by the standard parton distribution functions, but also of the transverse momenta as well, that is why we use the transverse momentum dependent parton distribution functions (TMDPDF) $g_i(x,k)$ from the library tmdlib-1.0.7 \cite{Hautmann:2014kza}.
+According to the TMD factorization \cite{Rogers:2015sqa}, the cross section of the black hole production (its mass being larger than $M$, longitudinal momentum less than $p$ and transverse momentum less than $k$) is given by:

 At the present moment we will assume that the black holes are neutral.
 Neutral black holes will slow down inside the Earth due to the accretion and gravitational scattering.
 This process was in detail studied in \cite{Giddings:2008gr}, where the maximum speed for a black hole to be still trapped inside the Earth was calculated.
 In our case ($D=6$):